seiji13r/sql-notes/Exercises_Section2.md

 6. From the previous Exercise get also de customer address and district with a second Join clause.
 7. Using Join get the staff name per payment.
 8. Get the Film titles and language of it.
-9. Find what Films are not in the Inventory
+9. Find what Films are not in the Inventory.
+10. Using EXTRACT, get the day of the payment and the customer_id.
+11. Get the total amount per Month.
+12. Find the rental films whose rental rate is higher than the average rental rate.
+13. Find all the film titles that where rented between '2005-05-29' and '2005-05-30'
+14. Using Self Join Find all Customers which last name matches the first name of other customer.

 ## Solutions